Refuge in The Three Jewels

 For a follower in the Buddha-Dharma, there are essentially four different stages of development in accumulation and in accomplishment.
 The beginners are at the earlier stages; the noble Sangha are at the more advanced stages; the Bodhisattvas are on to the supra-mundane stages; while the Maha-bodhisattvas are on the final stages, where both accumulations of merit and wisdom are being perfected, before Buddhahood is finally attained.

 There are three distinctive aspects to a Buddha, which is generally referred to as the three kayas, the three bodies of the Buddha.
 They are the Dharmakaya [the body of Truth or mind of a Buddha], the Sambhogakaya [the body of Bliss or feelings of a Buddha] and the Nirmanakaya [the body of Manifestation or the physical body of a Buddha].

-In Dharmakaya, we identify the Buddha as the full realization of uncontrived primordial wisdom [Sanskrit: praj├▒a].
+In Dharmakaya, we identify the Buddha as the full realization of uncontrived primordial wisdom [Sanskrit: praj├▒a; read the note above].
 In the Sambhogakaya, we identify him as a pure body of bliss, free from all sufferings and all attachments.
 And in the Nirmanakaya, the Buddha appears in a communicative form, whereby, we, as yet unenlightened, may better relate to him, tangibly.
 With the pure motivation of benefiting all sentient beings, the accumulation of merit and the accumulation of wisdom are mutually nurturing; the accumulation of the one, naturally enhances the accumulation of the other.
 When both are fully accomplished, Buddhahood is said to be attained.